 RELATED: What I Learned from 20 Years of Intermittent Fasting

-2. Can You Build Muscle Training Fasted?
+Can You Build Muscle Training Fasted?

 Yes, you can build muscle training fasted.
 Whether you’ll build as much muscle as you would have done had your training been done after a meal is open to debate, for the reasons I mentioned earlier.
-But resistance training, even in a fasted state, will still stimulate muscle gain.
+But resistance training, even in a fasted state, will still stimulate muscle gains.

 Training first thing in the morning in a fasted state, then waiting until the afternoon before eating any protein, will almost certainly slow the rate at which muscle is gained.
-That post-workout protein can be in the form of regular food or a protein supplement.
-Some whey protein mixed with water will do the job just fine.

 Studies do show that fasted weight training does increase fat burning compared to the same workout done after a meal [3].
+Because you haven’t eaten anything, blood sugar and insulin levels are low, which tends to favour the use of fat for fuel.

-However, your body will adjust the rate at which it burns fat and carbs over time.
-That’s why we need to look at how fasted training affects fat loss over a period of weeks and months.
-What happens during a workout itself doesn’t tell the whole story.
+However, your body will adjust the rate of carb and fat oxidation over time.
+That’s why we need to look at how fasted training affects body composition changes over a period of weeks and months.

 RELATED: Fasted Cardio: Are There Benefits to Working Out on an Empty Stomach?